Zach Chase, Assistant Professor

 Office: 882 KMBL

 Zach was born in and raised in Laie, Hawaii, graduated from Kahuku High School, and served a two-year LDS mission in Colombia.
 Zach studied and later lectured in History at BYU Hawaii.
-He and his wife, Anne Marie (Fuller) met at BYU Hawaii, have been married for nearly fifteen years, and have three children: a daughter, Sloan (7), and two sons, Sidon (4) and Calvin (6 months).
-Zach’s graduate studies at The University of Chicago are culminating in two doctoral degrees, one in Anthropology and one in History.
-He has been Visiting Faculty in Anthropology at BYU for just over a year.
+He and his wife, Anne Marie (Fuller), met at BYU Hawaii, have been married for nearly eighteen years, and have three children, a daughter and two sons.
+Zach’s graduate studies at The University of Chicago culminated in two doctoral degrees, one in Anthropology and one in History.
+He has been Visiting and Assistant Professor in Anthropology at BYU since January 2015.
+He is currently also Graduate Faculty and affiliated with BYU's Center for Latin American Studies.

-Prehispanic and Colonial Americas (specifically Andean South America); Archaeology of Religion, Ritual, and Performance; Historical Anthropology; Archaeology of Empire and Colonization; Semiotics, Writing, and other Sign Systems
+Prehispanic and Colonial Americas (specifically Andean South America); Pacific Islands (Hawaii); Archaeology of Religion, Ritual, and Performance; Historical Archaeology/Anthropology; Archaeology of Empire and Colonization; Semiotics, Writing, and other Media/Sign Systems